Passenger locator forms and pre-travel tests to be axed on Friday

 Transport Secretary Grant Shapps said the move will ‘mean greater freedom in time for Easter’.

-All remaining coronavirus travel measures including passenger locator forms will end on Friday, the Transport Secretary has said, in a move that will make foreign holidays easier even as coronavirus cases rise in the UK.
+All remaining coronavirus travel measures including passenger locator forms will end on Friday in a move to make foreign holidays easier even as coronavirus cases rise in the UK.

-Grant Shapps said on Monday that the changes, which also include the requirement for unvaccinated people to be tested for Covid-19 before entering the UK, will “mean greater freedom in time for Easter”.
+Transport Secretary Grant Shapps said on Monday that the changes will allow “greater freedom in time for Easter” and will mean “you can travel just like in the good old days”.

-After a meeting with senior ministers, he said the measures will end for travel to the UK from 4am on Friday under the Government’s plans for “living with Covid”.
+After a meeting with senior ministers, he said the measures including the requirement for unvaccinated people to be tested for coronavirus will end for travel to the UK from 4am on Friday under the Government’s plans for “living with Covid”.

+As airlines welcomed the announcement, Health Secretary Sajid Javid insisted the Government would continue to monitor and track new variants.

+“As we learn to live with Covid, we’re taking further steps to open up international travel once again ahead of the Easter holidays,” he said.

 Mr Shapps said: “These changes are possible due to our vaccine rollout and mean greater freedom in time for Easter.”

-They have been used to track people after outbreaks of the virus.

-They are currently required by all arrivals coming to the UK from outside Ireland, the Channel Islands or the Isle of Man.

-Tim Alderslade, the chief executive of Airlines UK – the industry body representing UK carriers, welcomed the announcement, saying it sends the message that “the UK travel sector is back”.
+Tim Alderslade, chief executive of Airlines UK – the industry body representing UK carriers – welcomed the announcement, saying it sends the message that “the UK travel sector is back”.

 “With travellers returning to the UK no longer burdened by unnecessary forms and testing requirements, we can now look forward to the return to pre-Covid normality throughout the travel experience,” he added.